Five produce delivery failure. Six protect that failure from correction. Together they form an architecture that no single fix can break.

 £1.25 billion in contracts.
 Declining leverage with each one.

 Six feedback loops form a self-preservation engine that intercepts every corrective mechanism before it can reach the delivery failures.
 These are not structural accidents.
+They are choices, repeated until they hardened into a system.

 The evidence in this section is more direct and more uncomfortable than Cluster A. It names specific patterns of conduct because the blueprint cannot work if they are not named.
 The purpose is not prosecution — it is precision.
 A structural remedy requires a structural diagnosis.